jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-05.md

 "Absolutely."

+Day twenty-one—final training session.
+We did a full simulation tournament, playing our hearts out one last time.

+I won my bracket.
+Lost the overall finals to Emma, but it was competitive.
+Close.

+Coach Kim pulled me aside after.
+"Winter training invitation still stands.
+You've proven you can compete at this level."

+"I'll let you know by September."

+"Good.
+You should come back.
+You've got something special."

+---

 I flew home on August 11th—exhausted, improved, changed.

 Ethan met me at the airport with flowers and a smile that made everything worth it.
+When I saw him waiting at arrivals, something in my chest cracked open.

+Three weeks.
+It had only been three weeks.
+But it felt like forever.

+I dropped my bags and just hugged him—buried my face against his shoulder and breathed him in and felt the tension of separation finally release.

-"You look different," he said.
+"You look different," he said when we finally broke apart.

 "I am different.
 Stronger.
 Faster.
 Better at badminton."

 "Still the same Sophie?"

 "Still the same Sophie.
 Just evolved."
+I looked at him.
+"You look different too."

+"Different how?"

+"I don't know.
+More sure of yourself or something."

+"Three weeks of doing what I love instead of what I'm forced to do.
+It changes you."

 We drove home talking nonstop—three weeks condensed into ninety minutes of conversation.
-His coaching certification, my training evolution, the plans we'd made separately and together.
+His coaching certification, my training evolution, the stupid Instagram photo jealousy that seemed absurd now that I could see him in person.

+"You were jealous of Melissa?"
+He laughed.
+"She's literally engaged.
+She was showing everyone her ring."

+"I couldn't see a ring in the photo!"

+"Because it was on her other hand.
+Tyler proposed at the lake.
+That's why we were all there—celebrating their engagement."

+"Oh my god, I'm an idiot."

+"You're human.
+And tired.
+And I love you."
+He reached over, squeezed my hand.
+"For what it's worth, I spent the whole three weeks missing you and counting down days.
+There was never a competition."

 At my house, my parents had a "Welcome Home" banner and my favorite dinner ready.